Search Knowledge Base by Keyword

 Putting Your Kids on the Payroll

 You could also pay your child more money since their tax bracket is probably lower than yours.
-After payroll is processed, they can gift up to $15,000 per year back to you.
-Almost hard to say with a straight face.

 Your child can contribute to a retirement account and reduce your taxes.
 Seriously?
 Seriously!

 For example, a 14-year-old can have an IRA or a Roth IRA and contribute 100% of earned wages up to the maximum contribution.
 And since the wages to the child are a direct business expense, this reduces your overall taxable income (lower S Corporation income, lower pass-through income, and lower shareholder taxes).

 |IRA Scenario||Roth Scenario|